Lombiq/eInvoice-Validator/Readme.md

 ## Prerequisites

 - Node.js (LTS version recommended) is required to run the schematron validation.
 - The library uses the latest (2.7) [SaxonJS](https://www.npmjs.com/package/saxon-js) with Node.js to execute the schematron validation.
+This is included automatically by the NuGet package.
 - To have validation files converted from XSLT to SaxonJS compatible .sef.json format, we use [xslt3](https://www.npmjs.com/package/xslt3) command line tool.
+This is included automatically by the NuGet package.

 ## Getting Started